 From talks, screenings, workshops and performances to community gatherings, celebrations and educational programmes, we welcome all innovative and creative ideas that respond to Haringey’s WHM programme aims.

-For more information on Haringey’s Women’s History, visit the Women’s History Maps on our webpages produced by Bruce Castle Museum.
+For more information on Haringey’s Women’s History, visit the Women’s History Maps on our webpages, produced by Bruce Castle Museum.

 Activities can take place in schools, libraries, parks, care homes, arts venues and community centres and online – engaging residents from across Haringey and beyond.